DannyWhiteFix/NexaWallet/doc/tailstorm.md

 ```
 ./nexa-cli -datadir=/w/ts1 gettailstorminfo
 {
-  "size": 8,
+  "chaintip": "d9cff979f0c29fc3ce7824b254ab8ae5243c3938d4f56fe41f0c62a9247fc93d",
-  "tip": "e95edf4a71095cbabcb8c236bcbeee3facbd7e90d1c60521c13e9cea7dc31b6f",
+  "dagtip": "d9cff979f0c29fc3ce7824b254ab8ae5243c3938d4f56fe41f0c62a9247fc93d",
-  "tipSubblocks": 2,
+  "total": 0,
-  "committedSubblocks": 6,
+  "bestdag": 0,
-  "competingSubblocks": 0
+  "competing": 0
 }
 ```

-size is the number of subblocks. tipSubblocks is the subblocks off the tip. committedSubblocks are subblocks older than the tip (kept for validation and relay). competingSubblocks are subblocks off a different tip (or incompatible with the txpool).
+chaintip is the current summary block tip dagtip is the best dag subblock total is the number of subblocks in the forest bestdag is the number of subblocks in the best dag competing is the number of double spend subblocks

 ### Can We Reduce The Difficulty?